amylour/FreeFido_v2/TESTING.md

 ### Known Bugs

+- An error is logged in the console for the deployed FreeFido site:
+   'alert.js:21 Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented')
+    at Q.close (alert.js:21:22)
+    at (index):337:19'

+From reading through the linked lines of JS, it seems that the error stems from an issue with calling 'EVENT_CLOSE', originating from the Bootstrap library.
+Other members of my group experienced the same error in their console.
+There were no issues with closing the modals in my features and their functionality.
+I will pursue this issue in future developments as I believe it may stem from a third-party library clash.

-There are currently no known bugs, if you find one then please do let me know :smile:
+There are currently no other known bugs, if you find one then please do let me know :smile: